IlIllII/Battlecode-Bot/README.md

 # In Sum

 To wrap up, Battlecode was a great experience and it was a lot of fun.
 I would do it again in the future and I'd encourage all active students to participate if they can over their winter breaks.
 I learned about 10x more than I detailed here, but this is getting pretty long at this point.
+Thanks to MIT and Teh Devs for creating a fun competition.